Your guide to business in the

 Meet Kulvinder, owner of Maple Leaf Store in Crescent Valley.
 He’s been running this neighbourhood gas station and convenience store for almost 11 years.
 Kulvinder loves running the store.
 70-80 percent of his customers are regulars and he loves being able to provide a service to his community.

-New Market Foods in New Denver
+Adventure Domes in New Denver

 Nomads Hemp Wear